intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 not have a different standing in the IETF process than other (individually-provided) inputs.

-Further, liaison statements that are sent by the IETF do not always pass though the normal IETF consensus process, e.g. in an IETF-wide last call, and therefore do generally not represent IETF consensus.
+Further, liaison statements that are sent by the IETF do usually not pass though the normal IETF consensus process, e.g. in an IETF-wide last call, and therefore do generally not represent IETF consensus.
 Depending on the nature of the liaison statement, it might refer to existing IETF consensus